 People who are rich enough to want to have a voice in what the elected candidates do rarely support one candidate.
 They support all candidates.
 In gambling, this is called, “hedging your bets.”
 You see, these people are high-rollers.
 They want to live large in the casino and they want to pay as little as possible for that luxury In order to get the penthouse, entertainment, meals, etc. comped – in order to be able to walk around like they own the place, untouchable – they have to bet huge amounts of money.
 Luckily, us average Joe’s are able to play a bit of roulette online at places like Roulette 24, without having to part with large amounts of money.

 So, what do you do?
 These people didn’t get rich by being dumb.
 Well, maybe they did: but that’s not how they stayed rich!
 They’re not gamblers – they just want to live large in the most awesome casino available.
 To to that, they have to place bets – they have to support The House.
+And they know how to bet on roulette, which is always a good thing to understand.
 So here’s what they do.

 They go to the roulette wheel.
 To bet in live roulette, one bets on either numbers or on colors.
 Of all the games, this one is the one where you can never have a statistical advantage – unlike something like live casino blackjack

 (where you can count cards), roulette is a stable system.
 An American roulette wheel has 38 pockets where the ball can find its resting place – there are 36 numbers (13 red and 13 black) and two zeroes (both green).